-She spends most of her spare time either riding and training horses for competition (mostly eventing), renovating her house with her husband Dan or trying to keep their toddler out of trouble.
+She spends most of her spare time either riding and training horses for competition (mostly eventing), attacking her garden with her husband Dan or trying to keep their 2 small kids out of trouble.

 Sara developed her passion for sheep health growing up on a sheep farm in Quebec, Canada.
 Before becoming a vet she worked as a shepherd in Canada, the US, and New Zealand, as well as visiting and working on sheep farms in Australia, the UK, France, Switzerland and Spain.